Weight loss and reduced appetite towards the end of life

 As your body slows down, it needs less food.
 The cancer can also reduce your appetite, and symptoms such as sickness, pain or fatigue may put you off eating.

-Losing a lot of weight can be upsetting for both you and your family.
+Eating less and losing a lot of weight can be upsetting for both you and your family.
+It can be difficult if you don’t feel like eating and you are losing weight.
+But remember that this is normal.
 Try not to worry about how much you are eating or about putting weight back on.
-There are things that can help manage appetite and weight loss.

 What can help?